Mithra has an extensive expertise in the development of complex and long-acting innovative products using medical polymer technology.

 Myring® is a contraceptive vaginal ring made of ethylene-vinyl-acetate (EVA) copolymers which releases a combination of hormones.

-Myring® has been marketed in Europe and Canada and will be launched in the United States by early 2023.
+Myring® has been marketed in Europe and Canada and was launched in the United States in January 2023.

 Tibelia® is a tablet composed of tibolone, a synthetic steroid used for hormone therapy.